 - The Quiet One/The Stoic: The Black Swordsman.
 He only has two lines in the entire film, and even fewer facial expressions.

-- Rain of Blood: Holy hell is there a lot of blood when The Black Swordsman cuts down the unsuspecting knight.
-Looks downright awesome when mixed with the red, explosive jagged flourishes of his sword.
+- Rain of Blood: Holy Hell is there a lot of blood when the Black Swordsman cuts down an unsuspecting knight.
+Looks downright awesome when mixed with the jagged red flourishes of his sword.

 - Red Eyes, Take Warning: The army of knights look particularly menacing with glowing red eyes.

-- Retraux: The scenic shots bring to mind Disney feature animation from the 1930s.
+- Retraux: The scenic shots bring to mind Disney feature animation from the 1930s, such as Snow White and Bambi.

 - Scenery Porn: Some of the background art is simply staggering.

-- She's All Grown Up: In the epilogue, fifteen years later.
+- She's All Grown Up: In the epilogue, fifteen years later, and apparently coming to terms with her feelings for the Swordsman.

 - Shrouded in Myth: Rumors of the ominous Black Swordsman say that the recluse will complete any task not for money but for rare books of a specific genre.
 What genre you ask?
 Although it's revealed at the very end, it's not hard to figure out beforehand.